openid/AppAuth-iOS/README.md

 Both Custom URI Schemes (all supported versions of iOS) and Universal Links (iOS 9+) can be used with the library.

-In general, AppAuth can work with any Authorization Server (AS) that supports native apps as documented in [RFC 8252](https://tools.ietf.org/html/rfc8252), either through custom URI scheme redirects, or universal links.
+In general, AppAuth can work with any authorization server that supports native apps, as documented in [RFC 8252](https://tools.ietf.org/html/rfc8252), either through custom URI scheme redirects, or universal links.
-AS's that assume all clients are web-based or require clients to maintain confidentiality of the client secrets may not work well.
+Authorization servers that assume all clients are web-based, or require clients to maintain confidentiality of the client secrets may not work well.

 ### macOS